corda/corda/docs/source/threat-model/corda-threat-model.md

 </td>
 <td>

-An attacker attempts to join the Corda Network by impersonating an existing organisation and issues a fraudulent registration request
+An malicious zone operator attempts to join the Corda Network by impersonating an existing organisation and issues a fraudulent registration request.

  **Impact**

 The attacker would be able to join and impersonate an organisation.

-Impersonation of the Doorman would trick nodes into joining the wrong network.
+The operator could issue an identity cert for any organisation, publish a valid NodeInfo and redirect all traffic to themselves in the clear.

 </td>
 <td>